CASkade Automation Study

 You may adjust your course only once.
 You should adjust your course if you believe that there is danger of a collision.
 After making your course corrections, and pressing the "resume" button, the scenario will run to completion.

 If you collide with the cargo ship, the ships will cease movement, and the scenario will pause until the remaining time has expired.
-Otherwise, after avoiding the cargo ship, your ship will employ an autopilot to make the best possible final course correction in an attempt to arrive at the destination at the correct time.
+If you crash, you will recieve a zero score on that trial.

 Thank you for your participation!